alirobe/get-spsite/pages/administration.md

 ---
 layout: default
 permalink: /administration/
+title: IT Admins
 ---
-# Resources for IT Pros and Administrators
+## Resources for IT Pros and Administrators

 ## Official / Useful Training